jpat-12/TeamAwearnessKit-Esri-Integration/README.md

 ## What this repo does
 1. Takes Survey123 data and sends them as a CoT Message to a TAKServer/TAKClients
-2. Logges CoT Messages from the TAKServer and sends them to a feature layer in ArcGIS Online.
+2. Logs CoT Messages from the TAKServer and sends them to a feature layer in ArcGIS Online.
     - This only will pull Unit & Point Messages.
 We have some range & bearing handeling in production.

 # Required Prerequisites